exanauts/Argos.jl/docs/src/optim/reducedspace.md

 ```
 The associated KKT system is now represented as a dense matrix, more appropriate
-for dense problem.
+for a dense problem.
 However, the generated KKT system is still too large, as its
 size is proportional to both the number of variables and the number of constraints.
 This
 approach is not tractable on larger problems.
 Fortunately, MadNLP allows to [condense the KKT system](https://madnlp.github.io/MadNLP.jl/dev/lib/kkt/#MadNLP.AbstractCondensedKKTSystem)